eg-delacruz/actividay/README.md

 - Sweetalert 2
   Library used to create confirmation notifications when the user successfully (or unsuccessfully) completed an action/task.

-#Further implementations for the future
+# Further implementations for the future

-Below are some ideas that could be implemented in the future to improve or extend the functionallity of the application:
+Below are some ideas that could be implemented in the future to improve or extend the functionality of the application:

 - Possibility to filter activities from the list by category or range of participants
 - A searchbar to easily find activities from the list